Chapter 01 · Classification and routing

 Reply classification — the five categories and per-category response.

-Most operators classify replies as binary — positive or negative — and route accordingly.
-This taxonomy misses 60 to 70 percent of inbound reply volume, which falls in the productive middle: objections that reveal qualifying constraints, soft-passes that signal timing rather than rejection, and auto-responders that contain operational instructions the upstream system is structurally unable to read.
-The per-category handling of that middle band is the single most outcome-determining decision in the reply-handling layer.
+Most teams classify replies as binary — positive or negative — and route accordingly.
+That misses 60 to 70 percent of reply volume: the productive middle of objections that reveal qualifying constraints, soft-passes that signal timing rather than rejection, and auto-responders that carry operational instructions the upstream system never reads.
+How you handle that middle band is the single most outcome-determining decision in reply handling.

 The premise

 A reply is not a binary event.
-The operator who treats it as one — every reply either meeting-or-suppression — discards the operational signal embedded in the language of the response itself.
-The reply that says “not now, we just signed with someone else for a 12-month term” is not a no; it is a no with an explicit timing constraint and a CRM stage.
-“Send me a deck and follow up in Q3” is not a yes; it is a soft-pass with a structurally low conversion rate that masquerades as forward motion in the upstream metrics.
-“Please contact Sarah on our procurement team” is not a no; it is a routed handoff that, executed correctly, has a higher base-rate conversion than the original outbound touch.
+Treat it as one and you throw away the signal in the language itself.
+“Not now, we just signed with someone else for a 12-month term” is not a no — it's a no with a timing constraint and a re-engagement date.
+“Send me a deck and follow up in Q3” is not a yes — it's a soft-pass that converts at a fraction of positive-intent rate but masquerades as forward motion.
+“Please contact Sarah on our procurement team” is not a no — it's a routed handoff that converts higher than your original cold touch did.

-The five-category model — positive intent, negative intent, objection-with-signal, soft-pass, auto-responder — is the minimum taxonomy required to extract operational signal from production reply volume.
-Each category routes to a different downstream workflow, has a measurably different per-category conversion rate, and has a classification-accuracy ceiling that, in our observation, distinguishes operators converting reply volume at 15% from operators converting at 3%.
+The five-category model — positive intent, negative intent, objection-with-signal, soft-pass, auto-responder — is the minimum taxonomy you need to extract signal from production reply volume.
+Each category routes to a different next step, has a different per-category conversion rate, and accuracy at this step is what separates teams converting reply volume at 15% from teams converting at 3%.

 The five categories